aj-resp/buzz-bombers-sfml-game/README.md

 # 🐝 Buzz Bombers — SFML Game

 A simple 2D arcade shooting game made in C++ using the SFML library.
-This project is inspired by the classic Buzz Bombers game and includes multiple levels, enemy bees, sound effects, textures, score tracking, and menu screens.
+This project is inspired by the classic Buzz Bombers game and includes multiple levels, enemy bees, score tracking, sound effects, and menu screens.

 ---